pmongeon/qsslab/content/event/2020-10-23-philippe-mongeon/index.md

 ---
-title: "On the relationship between journal fit and scientific impact"
+title: On the relationship between journal fit and scientific impact

 event: "Metrics 2020"
 event_url: